BConformeR: A Conformer Based on Mutual Sampling for Unified Prediction of Continuous and Discontinuous Antibody Binding Sites: Methods

-During immune recognition, epitopes are typically composed of multiple spatially adjacent residues.
-To capture this interaction, the notions of residue-neighbor and residue-patch were introduced.
-A residue-neighbor is defined when the minimum distance between any atoms of two residues is less than 4 Å, and a residue-patch refers to a group of residues whose atoms lie within 10 Å of a central residue \cite{epitope_id}.
-In our study, we focused on the residue-neighbor relationship to capture the tight spatial interactions, which is given as:

-where \(r_i\) and \(r_j\) are residues from the antigen and antibody chains respectively, and \(a\), \(b\) represent the heavy atoms within these residues.

-\subsubsection{Epitope classification}
+\subsection{Epitope classification}

+To extract epitope residues, we define the residue–neighbor, where an antigen residue and an antibody residue are considered binding sites if the minimum distance between any pair of their heavy atoms is less than 4 Å \cite{epitope_id}.
 Generally, epitopes are separated into multiple Regions (R) and Fragments (F) for each antigen sequence.
 Regions are defined as linear stretches of antigen sequence having at least three antibody-contacting residues.
-Gaps between contacting residues are allowed, and a gap size of up to three non-contacting residues is chosen on the basis of the structure of $\alpha$-helices, which enables residues on the same helical face to be included \cite{epitope_cl} (Appendix~\ref{ap_LRDF}).
+Gaps between contacting residues are allowed, and a gap size of up to three non-contacting residues is chosen on the basis of the structure of $\alpha$-helices, which enables residues on the same helical face to be included \cite{epitope_cl}.
 Fragments, which do not contain enough antibody-contacting residues to qualify as a region, are considered discontinuous in our study (Fig.~\ref{fig1}A).

 For real and predicted annotations, linear and discontinuous epitopes are extracted from regions and fragments, respectively.
 Ambiguous cases occur when the real and predicted labels differ, especially when a residue is annotated as part of a region in the ground truth but as part of a fragment in the prediction, or vice versa.
 To address this, all classifications are determined based on the ground-truth labels.
 That is, for a real label \( r \in \{N, L, D\} \) and predicted label \( p \in \{N, L, D\} \), the final classification \(c(r, p)\) is defined as: